uber/okbuck/README.md

 `<sdk home>/tools/android list targets --compact`, default `android-23`
 +  `overwrite` is used to control whether overwrite existing BUCK files, default `false`
 +  `checkDepConflict` is used to control whether check dependency conflict, default `true`
++  `enableRetroLambda` is used to control whether enable RetroLambda, default `false`, you need setup [RetroLambda](https://github.com/evant/gradle-retrolambda/) at first
 +  `linearAllocHardLimit` and `primaryDexPatterns` are maps, used for specifing linearAllocHardLimit and primaryDexPatterns used by BUCK multidex, more details about multidex configuration, please read